Zilog8/hgmessage/README.md

 ========

-hgmessage (or mercury message) is a small and simple wrapper for Go's crypto and lzma packages, which allows for sending and receiving data with one simple call.
-Data is compressed (lzma), encrypted (aes) and authenticated (gcm).
+hgmessage (or mercury message) is a small and simple wrapper for Go's crypto and lzma packages, which allows for easy transmission of data that is compressed (lzma), encrypted (aes) and authenticated (gcm).

-Sending:
+Blocking Send:

 import	"github.com/Zilog8/hgmessage"